 In addition, cookies may be either ‘session cookies’ or ‘persistent cookies’.
 Your computer automatically removes session cookies once you close your browser.
-Persistent cookies will survive on your computer until an expiry date, specified in the cookie itself, is reached.
+Persistent cookies will survive on your computer until the expiry date, specified in the cookie itself, is reached.
 We use both session and persistent cookies.

 Wherever it is practical to do so, we use anonymous cookies.
 These are cookies that allow us to understand your use of our website but without capturing any information that could be used to identify you as an individual – such as an ‘Internet Protocol (IP) Address’.